 * Part B annual increases are based on Part B medical cost increases and are related to income levels.

-Part A: (pays for inpatient hospital, skilled nursing facility, and some home health care) For each benefit period Medicare pays all covered costs except the Medicare Part A deductible (2019 = $1,364) during the first 60 days and coinsurance amounts for hospital stays that last beyond 60 days and no more than 150 days.
+Part A: (pays for inpatient hospital, skilled nursing facility, and some home health care) For each benefit period Medicare pays all covered costs except the Medicare Part A deductible (2023 = $1,600) during the first 60 days, and all costs except the designated copay per day for hospital stays that last beyond 60 days and no more than 150 days.

 Either you are automatically enrolled or you must apply.
 If you are getting Social Security or Railroad Retirement Board benefits before you turn 65, you are automatically enrolled and your Medicare card will be mailed to you about three months before your 65th birthday.